Nurse Practitioner vs Doctor: What’s the Difference?

 Knowing whether to become an NP or MD can be a long and difficult decision for some.

 For example, becoming a doctor most likely will require relocation.
 After attending medical school, you will be required to attend a residency program.
-Now, there may be hospitals local to you but you might not match to those or they may not have the specific training.
-You then will be required to move.
+Now, there may be hospitals local to you, but you might not match with those, or they may not have the specific training.
+You will then be required to move.
 NPs, because of the popularity of online programs, many NPs do not have to relocate.

 >> Related: How to Go From RN to MD